-Tacoma schools warns of online ‘penny challenge’
+Washington school district warns of online ‘penny challenge’

 Placing a penny across an active electrical connection will create sparks that can damage the outlet and potentially start a fire and cause injury, officials said.

 “Most kids aren’t thinking about criminal charges or having to pay for the damage when they attempt these challenges,” Tacoma Fire Department Lt.
 Marja Stowell said.
-“Most of them probably don’t think they could die from this, either.”
+“Most of them probably don’t think they could die from this either.”

 TikTok is intended for users 13 or older but the site does not verify a user’s age, Tacoma school officials said.